MicrosoftLearning/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

 When you compare the RU/s for each query that you ran, you see that the last query where the customer entities are in a single document is much less expensive than the combined cost for running the three queries independently.
 The latency for returning this data is lower because the data is returned in a single operation.

 When you're searching for a single item and know the partition key and ID of the data, you can retrieve this data via a *point-read* by calling `ReadItemAsync()` in the Azure Cosmos DB SDK.
 A point-read is even faster than our query.
 For the same customer data, the cost is just 1 RU/s, which is a nearly threefold improvement.

+## Clean up

+Delete the Resource Group created in this lab.
+If you don't have the access to remove the Resource Group, remove all the Azure objects created by this lab.

 [code.visualstudio.com/docs/getstarted]: https://code.visualstudio.com/docs/getstarted/tips-and-tricks